onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 type "number" **MUST** have a parameter constraint of "range" or "allowed_values" defined.

-R-40518 A VNF's Heat Orchestration Template’s parameter defined as type "string" **MAY** have a parameter constraint defined.
+R-40518 A VNF's Heat Orchestration Template's parameter defined as type "string" **MAY** have a parameter constraint defined.

-R-96227 A VNF's Heat Orchestration Template’s parameter defined as type "json" **MAY** have a parameter constraint defined.
+R-96227 A VNF's Heat Orchestration Template's parameter defined as type "json" **MAY** have a parameter constraint defined.

-R-79817 A VNF's Heat Orchestration Template’s parameter defined as type "comma_delimited_list" **MAY** have a parameter constraint defined.
+R-79817 A VNF's Heat Orchestration Template's parameter defined as type "comma_delimited_list" **MAY** have a parameter constraint defined.

-R-06613 A VNF's Heat Orchestration Template’s parameter defined as type "boolean" **MAY** have a parameter constraint defined.
+R-06613 A VNF's Heat Orchestration Template's parameter defined as type "boolean" **MAY** have a parameter constraint defined.

 R-00011 A VNF's Heat Orchestration Template's Nested YAML files